VedantCrackedin/Recommendation_System_Plan/Recommendation_System/leetrepeat.md

 # CrackedIn.io: Competitor Recommendation Strategies Blueprint

 This document summarizes recommendation strategies used by other coding-interview, LeetCode-tracking, spaced-repetition, roadmap, and practice platforms.
-It is written for CrackedIn.io, assuming the platform already has:
+Our current status

 - User LeetCode synced ID.
 - Solved and unsolved status for a standard problem sheet.